Stomach ulcer

 The most common symptom of a stomach ulcer is a burning or gnawing pain that develops in your abdomen (tummy).

-But some stomach ulcers aren't painful and are only noticed when a complication of a stomach ulcer develops, such as bleeding from the ulcer.
+Not all stomach ulcers are painful.
+Some may only be noticed if there's a complication of a stomach ulcer, such as bleeding from the ulcer.

 Tummy pain

-Taking indigestion medication may relieve the pain temporarily, but it'll keep coming back if the ulcer isn't treated.
+Taking antacids (indigestion medicines) may relieve the pain temporarily, but it'll keep coming back if the ulcer isn't treated.

 Other symptoms